wangziqi2013/wangziqi2013.github.io/_posts/2020-09-06-micro-pages.markdown

 unimportant.
 The paper assumes that the OS is aware of the underlying address mapping performed by the memory controller, such that the OS can purposely place a micro page on a certain DRAM row, bank, and DIMM by combining these components to form a physical address.

+The micro-page desing has two independent parts: Usage tracking and data migration.
+The usage track component maintains statistics on the number of accesses each physical page has observed.
+The access information is then passed to the data migration component, which decides micro pages that should be clustered together.
+The execution is divided into non-overlapping epochs.
+During an epoch, statistics information is collected.
+At the end of the epoch, migration decisions are made based on the statistics.
+Different migration policies can be implemented independent from data collection, granting better flexibility.